 Get the NFL Live Stream via fuboTV

-At a Glance: 95+ channels from $55/month.
+At a Glance: 95+ channels from $65/month.
 Stream sports live and on-demand.
 A cloud-DVR is also included.
 No contracts!
 7-day free trial.

 fuboTV started as a sports streaming service specializing in regional sports, as well as sports from around the world.
-Nearly 100 channels are included and that includes 30+ sports channels.
-The one downside comes with the fact that ESPN is not included.
-That said, you will have CBS, NBC, and FOX in the Boston area.
+Nearly 100 channels are included and that includes 30+ sports channels including ESPN and NFL Network.
+In Boston, you’ll also have access to ABC, FOX, NBC, and CBS.
+This makes fuboTV a great way to watch NFL games without cable.
 If you’re outside of Boston, you’ll want to check on live stream local access for your area.

 Watch NFL Online without Cable on Sling TV

 At a Glance: Plans from $30 per month.
 The larger package is best for NFL streaming.
 CBS is not available and other local channels are limited.
 Free 7-day trial.